PeterNaydenov/cuts/README.md

 , getDependencies : 'Returns the "dependencies" object' , enablePlugin    : 'Enable a shortcut plugin.
 Available after version 1.1.0' , disablePlugin   : 'Disable a shortcut plugin.
-Available after version 1.1.0' , emit            : 'Emit an event'
+Available after version 1.1.0' , getState        : 'Get the current state of the application' , emit            : 'Emit an event'
 ```